 Increasing access to higher education for all – particularly students from low SES backgrounds, students with disabilities and Aboriginal and Torres Strait Islander students – is important to us.
-At USC, we have a range of strategies to increase participation rates in these equity groups, including school- and community-based aspiration building, academic preparation programs, on-campus experiences, diplomas, undergraduate programs and a Tertiary Preparation Pathway enabling program.
+At USC, we have a range of strategies to increase participation rates for these equity groups, including school- and community-based aspiration building, academic preparation programs, on-campus experiences, diplomas, undergraduate programs and a Tertiary Preparation Pathway enabling program.

-There are currently 18,000 students enrolled at USC, with 51.4 percent of the undergraduate students the first in their family to attend university.
-From our total number of students enrolled, 20.2 percent are from low socioeconomic backgrounds, 30.1 percent are from regional backgrounds and 0.2 percent are from remote backgrounds.
-Aboriginal and Torres Strait Islander students currently represent 2.67 percent of all domestic students.
-The percentage of students with disabilities is 6.21 percent.
 As a university that believes everyone deserves access to education, USC is proud to sit above the national average for access and participation rates for students from low SES backgrounds, students who identify as Aboriginal and Torres Strait Islander, and students with a disability.

 At USC, we believe everyone has what it takes to rise, and shine.
 We offer dedicated outreach programs for primary and secondary students that focus on raising aspirations and planning pathways to the future.